-If you have a loved one in a nursing home and are worried about their health, happiness, and well-being, there is help available in the form of a dedicated personal injury attorney.
-A St. Louis nursing home abuse lawyer may be able to help you seek compensation on your family member’s behalf for abusive or neglectful treatment by nursing home staff and administrators.
+If you have a loved one in a Missouri or Illinois nursing home and are worried about their health, happiness, and well-being, or if your loved one has died as a result of bad care in a nursing home, there is help available in the form of a dedicated personal injury attorney.
+A St. Louis based nursing home abuse lawyer licensed in both Illinois and Missouri may be able to help you seek compensation on your family member’s behalf for abusive or neglectful treatment by nursing home staff and administrators.

-Defining Abuse and Neglect in a Nursing Home
+What is Abuse and Neglect in a Nursing Home?

 According to the Centers for Disease Control and Prevention (CDC), elder abuse is the abuse and neglect of persons age 60 and older by a caregiver or another person in a relationship that involves an expectation of trust.
 This applies to caregivers and medical professionals in a nursing home setting.

-Missouri Revised Statutes address the public health and welfare of seniors.
-This statute defines abuse as inflicting injury or harm that is physical, sexual, emotional, or financial in nature.
-It further defines neglect as failing to give services to a senior when a contractual duty exists to do so, leading to imminent danger to the health, safety, and welfare of the senior.
+Missouri and Illinois laws also address the public health and welfare of seniors by defining abuse as inflicting injury or harm that is physical, sexual, emotional, or financial in nature.
+Neglect is further defined as failing to give services to a senior when a contractual duty exists to do so, leading to imminent danger to the health, safety, and welfare of the senior.

 Common Signs of Abuse